marwaomar/Stochastic-Final-Exam-Final-Project/Take Home Exam/README.md

 >We have two sets of signal (First Set & Second Set) and we need to select the best model for each set from the following models, AR ( 5 ) , MA ( 4 ) , and ARMA ( 3, 4 ) .
 Now, for a
-new test signal, we need to determine to which of the above models it belongs i.e. Does it belong to the model of the First Set or the model of the Second Set?.
+new test signal, we need to determine to which of the above models it belongs i.e. Does it belong to the model of the First Set or the model of the Second Set?.<br>
 ![img](table.png)